Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Introduction

-\paragraph*{Our Contributions.} In this paper, we quantitatively show that an $L^2$-accurate score estimator is enough to guarantee the sampling dynamics \eqref{discrete-estimation} or \eqref{semi-discrete} to result in a distribution close to the data distribution in various regimes.
-Our results combine the advantages of \cite{SamplingEasy,convergencescore2}: under weak assumptions on the data distribution and the score estimator, we provide a concise analysis and some refined guarantees for the convergence of diffusion-based modeling.
-Specifically: \begin{itemize} \item We provide convergence guarantees for sampling from any distribution with bounded second-order moment, without any structural assumption or smoothness condition.
-In particular, for any small constant $\delta>0$, we show that running the sampling dynamics \eqref{discrete-estimation} or \eqref{semi-discrete} with appropriate early stopping results in a distribution close to $p_{\delta}$ based on a high-probability bound on the Hessian matrix $\nabla^2 \log p_t$ and a change-of-measure argument.
-Comparing to the early stopping result in \cite{SamplingEasy}, the use of a high probability bound rather than a uniform bound on the Hessian matrix eases the requirement of bounded support assumption and induces a significantly tighter dependence on the problem parameters.
-Quantitatively, to obtain a bound of $\epsilon_W$ in Wasserstein-2 distance for a distribution supported on a ball of radius $R$, \cite[Corollary 3]{SamplingEasy} requires $\tilde \Theta (R^4d^3(R\vee \sqrt d)^4/\epsilon_{\textup{W}}^8)$ steps, while we consider a distribution with second moment bounded by $M_2$ and only require $\tilde \Theta \left(d^2 \left(\log^2 \frac{M_2d}{\epsilon_{\textup{W}}}\right)\right)$ steps.
-Our dependence on the dimension $d$ is more reasonable and our dependence on $\epsilon_{\textup{W}}$ and $M_2$ is logarithmic instead of polynomial. \item For smooth data distributions, we provide convergence guarantees without early stopping.
-By assuming that $\nabla \log p_0$ is $L$-Lipschitz, we can bound discretization error in the low-noise regime so that early stopping is not required.
-Similar to the logarithmic dependence on $\frac{1}{\epsilon_W}$ in the early stopping setting, we obtain a logarithmic dependence on $L$ in the smooth setting.
-Moreover, contrary to \cite{SamplingEasy}, our result only depends on the smoothness of the data distribution rather than the whole forward process. \item In our analysis, different choices of discretization approximation are considered.
-We clarify the difference between the exponential integrator scheme and the Euler-Maruyama scheme and the effect of the choices of discretization points (or, equivalently, different variance functions).
-These may guide the practical implementation of diffusion-based generative model.
+\paragraph{Smooth setting.} Revisiting the setting where the Lipshitz constant of $\nabla \log p_t,\,0\leq t \leq T$ is uniformly bounded (the trajectory-smooth setting), we provide three refinements compared to \cite{SamplingEasy}: 1) We sidestep the technical issue of checking Novikov's condition and provide a reverse KL divergence guarantee, which is stronger than a TV guarantee.
+2) For the exponential integrator scheme, the number of steps dependends logarithmically rather than polynomially on the second moment.
+3) We do not assume the data distribution has finite KL divergence wrt the standard Gaussian. \paragraph{Non-smooth setting.} We provide convergence guarantees for sampling from any distribution with bounded second-order moment, without any structural assumption or smoothness condition.
+In particular, for any small constant $\delta>0$, we show that running the sampling dynamics \eqref{semi-discrete} with appropriate early stopping and decreasing step size results in a distribution close to $p_{\delta}$, using a high-probability bound on the Hessian matrix $\nabla^2 \log p_t$ and a change-of-measure argument.
+Comparing to the early stopping result in \cite{SamplingEasy}, the use of a high-probability rather than uniform bound on the Hessian removes the bounded support assumption and induces a significantly tighter dependence on the problem parameters.
+Quantitatively, to obtain a bound of $\ep_{\TV}$ in TV-distance to $p_\de$, when the data distribution is supported on a ball of radius $R$, \cite{SamplingEasy} require $\tilde \Theta \left(\frac{dR^4}{\ep_{\TV}^2\delta^4}\right)$ steps, while we consider a distribution with second moment bounded by $M_2$ and only require $\tilde \Theta \left(\frac{d^2}{\ep_{\TV}^2} \log^2 \frac{M_2d}{\delta} \right)$ steps (typically, $R\asymp \sqrt d$).
+We have no dependence on $R$, and our dependence on $\delta$ and $M_2$ is logarithmic instead of polynomial.